uarc/iterative-u1/base_instructions.md

 ### Drop

-Being able to drop values off of the staack is not vastly important, because if they were optional they could have been in registers which automatically get reset.
-However, at some point taking advantage of this instruction to leave ordered accumulators on the stack might come in handy.
+Being able to drop values off of the stack is not vastly important, because if they were optional they could have been in registers which automatically get reset.
+However, at some point taking advantage of this instruction might come in handy during the instruction evaluation.

 - drop